 As required by the Co-operative Societies Act and the rules of the Co-operative, a minimum of twenty (20%) of the annual surplus and amounts collected for entrance fees are transferred to this reserve.
-For the year ended 31 December 2022, an additional amount was transferred from undistributed surplus, so as to maintain a statutory reserve of 15% of total assets, as agreed at the Annual General Meeting.
+An additional amount was transferred from undistributed surplus, so as to maintain a statutory reserve of 15% of total assets, as agreed at the Annual General Meeting.